 The legal and public health aspects as well as the merits of decriminalizing drug use and its feasibility as a response to drugs in Lebanon were explored at a panel discussion organized by Skoun, Lebanese Addictions Center, entitled “Lebanon and Drugs: Should the State Keep Punishing Substance Use”, which took place on June 26 at Station Beirut, Sin el Fil.

-Support.
+The panel discussion was timed to coincide with the global day of action Support.
 Don’t Punish, which calls for drug policies based on health and human rights.

-that it is not the same as legalization.”
+During the discussion, Karim Nammour, lawyer and board member at the Legal Agenda, explained the legal concept of decriminalizing drug use means, emphasizing on the fact “that it is not the same as legalization.”
 He further went on to explain that “the State should think about the general interest and about building policies to invalidate the legal bases for prosecution and punishment for drug charges.”
 Nammour also provided a set of arguments that need to be taken into consideration when discussing decriminalization, including scientific, legal, financial and economic arguments.

 Commenting on the Lebanese context, Dr Rabih Chammay, head of the National Mental Health Program at the Ministry of Public Health, explained that the Lebanese Inter-Ministerial Substance Use Response Strategy for Lebanon 2016-2021 sets “the decriminalization of illicit drug use” as one of its objectives.
 Prompted by the moderator, Sandy Mteirik, the Drug Policy department manager at Skoun, to discuss the foreseeability of adopting such an approach in Lebanon given that the strategy sets the year 2021 as a deadline, Dr. Chammay stated “we’re attempting to change the culture of an entire society, so that everyone has a part to play in order to attain this objective.''